jackstapleton/rdb-autoscaling/whitepaper.md

 #### Why use Auto Scaling

-Let's say on average we will receive 12GB of data evenly throughout the day.
+Let's say on average we receive a total of 12GB of data which is distributed evenly throughout the day.
 For a regular kdb+ system we might provision one server with 16GB of RAM to allow for some contingency capacity.
 We then hope that the data volumes do not exceed that 16GB limit on a daily basis.